alamedyang/natlang-parser/docs-sources/top.md

 These dictionary entries use the default JSON action parameter names, e.g. `entity` for an entity's name (syntax: `entity $entity:string`).

-Some of these patterns may also have some hidden parameters built in to the phrasing, such as "is" and "is not" incorporating the action parameter `expected_bool`.
+Some of these patterns may also have some hidden parameters built in to the phrasing, such as "is" and "is not" incorporating the JSON action parameter `expected_bool`.
 These will be noted when they occur.

 As a reminder, words in parentheses are optional.
 For example, the dictionary pattern: